-Who is eligible to take part in Work Experience?
+Students eligible to take part in work experience

-Students can take part in work experience if, by their age, they are in the last 2 years of compulsory schooling i.e. 15 years old by the 31st August in the academic year of the placement.
+Students can take part in work experience if, by their age, they are in the last 2 years of compulsory schooling i.e. 15 years old by the 31st August in placement.

-Work experience is also available to students in years 12 and

-13 registered in schools
+Work experience is also available to students in years 12 and 13 registered in schools.